-A loan with Lending Club or Prosper, on the other hand, can allow you to move all your debt into one place (and with a lower rate).
+A loan with Lending Club, on the other hand, can allow you to move all your debt into one place (and with a lower rate).
 Instead of trying to remember what credit card bills are due at what times during the month, a peer to peer loan simply makes one regular monthly deduction from your checking account, usually automatically and on the same day of each month.

 Consolidating your debt with a peer to peer loan can mean a much more relaxed life for people trying to get out of debt.

-Conclusion: Cut Up Those Cards and Get a P2P Loan with Lending Club or Prosper
+Conclusion: Cut Up Those Cards and Get a P2P Loan with Lending Club